phishing-factory/tools/README.md

     getrouterpass.py - prints out default passwords for routers ddg.py           - duck duck go scraper
-    torolly.sh       - roll a new exit node every n seconds
+    torolly.sh       - roll a new exit node every n seconds sockschecker.py  - verify a list of proxies to see which ones are working